Dr. Uzair Javaid

 As data privacy concerns grow, so do the methods to breach anonymized datasets.
 Techniques like linkage attacks, where anonymized data is cross-referenced with other data sources to re-identify individuals, are becoming more common.
 This makes legacy anonymization methods increasingly vulnerable, necessitating more robust solutions that can withstand sophisticated privacy attacks and ensure data security.

-disadvantages of sing legacy anonymization techniques for model training.
+disadvantages of using legacy anonymization techniques for model training.

 Read more about the advantages of using synthetic data here.